JangitiRaju88/JangitiRaju88/README.md

 I'm a passionate **Web Designer & Frontend Developer** who loves crafting clean, responsive, and visually stunning websites.
 I specialize in building modern web experiences using the latest frontend technologies and design templates.

--I design and develop **responsive websites** using HTML, CSS, JavaScript, and React
+-I design and develop **responsive websites** using HTML, CSS, JavaScript, React and Bootstrap
 - I create polished websites using **professional templates and themes**
 - I Always learning and leveling up my skills in modern web design
 - Open to collaborating on **frontend projects and open-source work**